jolks/ecs-demo-php-simple-app/README.md

 # Amazon ECS PHP Simple Demo App for Ubuntu 14.04 LTS (Trusty)

-Assuming you have install Docker in your machine.
+Assuming you have install Docker in your machine:-

 ```
 $ docker build -t jolks/amazon-ecs-sample .